uwsbel/autonomy-toolkit/_sources/setup.md.txt

 - You can run Docker as a non-root user and have activated the Docker daemon ([resource for that](https://docs.docker.com/engine/install/linux-postinstall/))

-Once the [prerequisites](#prerequisites) have been installed, you may proceed to installing the `avtoolbox` package.
+Once the [prerequisites](#prerequisites) have been installed, you may proceed to installing the `autonomy-toolkit` package.

 ## Python Package

-To install the `avtoolbox` Python package, it is fairly simple.
+To install the `autonomy-toolkit` Python package, it is fairly simple.

 ### Python Environments